-A note of caution though- those with neuropathy should check with their healthcare provider before using a the heat function, as decreased sensation in that area may place them at risk of burning themselves.
+A note of caution though- those with neuropathy should check with their healthcare provider before using the heat function, as decreased sensation in that area may place them at risk of burning themselves.

 Proponents of reflexology claim that certain points on the foot correspond with specific organs.
 The theory goes that putting pressure on these areas helps stimulate healthy organ functioning.

 Three conditions that foot massage may be good for include diabetes, neuropathy, and plantar fasciitis.
 For diabetes and neuropathy this is due to the improved blood flow that foot massage promotes.

 Likewise, foot massage can promote healing for those who suffer from plantar fasciitis, a painful condition that affects the site where the ligament meets the bone.
 Plantar fasciitis is associated with professions that require long hours on your feet, excessive exercise and obesity.

 We are not medical professionals, thus cannot make recommendations for treatment.
 This is why it’s always important to check with your healthcare providers because use of a foot massager may be contradicted depending on your own particular health history.

 For example, some with neuropathy may have limited sensation where using a heated feature on the feet could be unwise.

 Some compare foot massage to the practice of reflexology, a practice that originates from traditional Chinese medicine.
 The theory goes that applying pressure to identified pressure points in the foot enhances organ function, each pressure point corresponding with a specific organ.